HKUST-KnowComp/LMPNN/README.md

 unzip KG_data.zip
 ```

-Then the `data` folder will contain the following folders
+Then the `data` folder will contain the following folders and files:
 ```
 FB15k-237-betae
 FB15k-237-q2b